compbiozurich/compbiozurich.github.io/pages/_posts/2019-06-05-zh-seminars-in-bioinformatics.md

 ---

 ## {{ page.title }}
-### On the discovery of population-specific state transitions<br>from single-cell RNA sequencing data
+### On the discovery of population-specific state transitions from single-cell RNA sequencing data

 * Wednesday, 2019-06-05
 * 12:15 in Y-55L-12, UZH Irchel campus